mightyjoe781/simple_skins/readme.md

 Simple Skins

-Simple Skins mod for Minetest uses SfInv or Inventory Plus mods when available to allow players to select a skin/texture from the list.
+Simple Skins mod for Minetest uses SFInv, Inventory Plus or Unified Inventory mods when available to allow players to select a skin/texture from the list.

 https://forum.minetest.net/viewtopic.php?id=9100